 Bernard Dubois continues to carry out an active reflection on subjects that are close to his heart, notably as co-director of the AA Visiting School Brussels (Architecture Association), a summer school held in Brussels since 2016.

 This gives rise to new perspectives and levels of reading which are expressed in the variety of his projects: six showrooms and boutiques for the fashion designer Nicolas Andreas Taralis and, in parallel, the creation of furniture for the Balice Hertling gallery in Paris and Patricia Low gallery in Gstaad.
-Today, a well-supplied order book opens up new avenues for Bernard Dubois: residential interior architecture projects for contemporary art collectors; several boutiques for the Italian leather goods brand Valextra; the construction of a villa in Belgium, a building in West Hollywood Los Angeles and a flagship in Paris for Zadig & Voltaire.
+Today, a well-supplied order book opens up new avenues for Bernard Dubois: residential interior architecture projects for contemporary art collectors; several boutiques for the Italian leather goods brand Valextra; the construction of a villa in Belgium, a building in West Hollywood Los Angeles and two flagships in Paris and New York for Zadig & Voltaire.
 In another field, in the spring of 2017, Bernard Dubois designed the Brussels edition of the Contemporary Art Fair “Independent”.

 Whatever the nature of the project, the vocation of Bernard Dubois’ architecture is to be informed, contextual and fundamentally cultural.
 Today, he aspires to more complex projects, from the façade to the interior detail.
 Obviously, changing hats is a game for him, a game he handles with precision.